DTC-Inc/diadocs/README.md

+# WE MOVED!!
+The main repo has moved to https://github.com/dental-integrators-association

 # What is the DIA?
 ## We'll leave Dentistry to you.
 Leave the IT to us.
 The DIA is a network of leading independent dental technology integration firms from across the country.
 It was formed to create and deliver a higher standard of quality and care for dental practice technology integration.